leonplanken/robust-rail-solver/README.md

     * E.g., of the scenario is the time of arrivals & departures, train types/composition - [scenario_solver.json](./ServiceSiteScheduling/database/TUSS-Instance-Generator/scenario_settings/setting_A/scenario_solver.json).

 * The function returns a schedule plan as solution to the scenario.
 The function uses Tabu Search and Simulated Annealing methods to find a Totally Ordered Graph which is finally converted into a schedule plan.
-    *  The plan is stored in json format and the path/name of the plan defined by `plan_path` input argument (e.g., database/plans/plan.json).
+    *  The plan is stored in JSON format and the path/name of the plan defined by `plan_path` input argument (e.g., database/plans/plan.json).

 ```bash
 CreatePlan(string location_path, string scenario_path, string plan_path)